SaifulBashar/dhaka-division-postal-code/README.md

 ## Release History

 * 1.0.0 is initial release only dhaka division
-* 2.0.0 2nd major release it has "postCode" function which take parameter of post code and return json
+* 2.0.0 second major release it has "postCode" function which take parameter of post code and return json